KendrickPC/Django-API-Lesson/README.md

 1. Install GIT for your terminal.
 Check with git --version
 2. [Install VirtualBox for your OS/Chipset](https://www.virtualbox.org/wiki/Downloads) Check by opening up VirtualBox with Spotlight.
 We should see the app open up.
 3. [Install Vagrant](https://developer.hashicorp.com/vagrant/downloads) Test in terminal with vagrant --version
-4. Install VSCode or Atom.
+4. Install VSCode (or your preferred IDE).
 5. Install ModHeader Chrome Extension (used to test API as we build it) [ModHeader Chrome Extension](https://chrome.google.com/webstore/detail/modheader-modify-http-hea/idgpnmonknjnojddfkpgkljpfnnfcklj) Check the ModHeader Chrome Browser extension after installing.
 Pin it.

 ### Setting Up Project